cdsittampalam/documentation/docs/Getting Started.md

 2. Confirm your action in the operating system’s message.
 3. Enable Face ID/Touch ID.
 Once confirmed, a message shows.

-#### Create 6-Digit Passcode
+#### Create 6-Digit PIN

-The screen shows slots for creating your 6 digit passcode.
+The screen shows slots for creating your 6 digit PIN.

 ![choosepin](/doc-images/pinchoose.png)

-1. Enter a 6-digit passcode.
+1. Enter a 6-digit PIN.
-2. Enter the 6-digit passcode again to verify
+2. Enter the 6-digit PIN again to verify
 3. In the confirmation screen, tap **Continue**.

 ### Important Notes on the Seed Recovery Phrase